 Family, school, and community partnerships should be a major focus of the coordinated school health approach.
 It best serves the students if all parties involved in their wellbeing can collaborate and coordinate their efforts for the greatest outcomes.
-Families and community partners should feel welcomed by the school, and communication of opportunities, services, and resources should be shared between the schools, families, and communities for the benefit of the students through a Community Schools Framework.
+Families and community partners should feel welcomed by the school, and communication of opportunities, services, and resources should be shared between the schools, families, and communities for the benefit of the students.